RyanJKS/data-analytics-power-bi-report/README.md

 ## Phase 2: Data Modeling and Analysis

 ### Date Table Creation and Time Intelligence
+Note: All changes were made whilst in the `Model View`

 - Implemented a continuous Date table using DAX, essential for our time-based analysis.
   - DAX formula for creating Date table covering from the start of the year with the earliest `Orders['Order Date']` to the end of the year with the latest `Orders['Shipping Date']`:
    ```sh